 - claiming to know a true underlying F which nobody really knows

 - confusing a mathematical world with the real world

 - pretending QRPs cannot possibly happen with Bayesian probability/statistics

 You can be coherent with probability, but keep in mind this means you can be coherently wrong.
 Trying to position Bayesian probability/statistics as "wokeistics" is not a good look, and neither is bragging that you use the same tool for every task.
+Saying frequentism is bad for science, saying Pearson and Fisher were Nazis, etc., is what I would call "proba(bility)ganda".
 The success of survey sampling, quality control, experimental design, equivalence testing, and much more, shows frequentism is not flawed as suggested when doing probability/statistics in the real world.
 There is unifying logic in a frequentist approach, that of sampling and being flexible, which critics attempt to dismiss entirely and negatively as "ad hoc".
 Using preregistration, improving experimental design, allocating budget toward repeating experiments, and ignoring arbitrary journal publishing requirements, seem like sensible ways to proceed for everyone.

 Despite my criticisms of its unconvincing criticisms on frequentism, I recommend this book.
 Clayton is an excellent writer and expositor in general.
 I recommend his YouTube channel videos where he explains content from Probability Theory: The Logic of Science, by Jaynes.
 Despite my disagreement with the contents of this book, I would look forward to buying Clayton's future books.